qualifiedleads/xandr-ui/README.md

 - "CPA-buckets" are generated per: placement/domain, creative, creative size, Carrier, Seller/network/Exchange
 - Create your own Rules to manage AppNexus' traffic, auto-blacklist based on CPM, CTR, CPA, CPC

+## Data set

+Optimisation is **per placement**, not per domain.

+## Reciprocity

+As soon as you set a state in the co-pilot, it will be reflected in the Appnexus console (give or take a minute.
+And vice-versa: if you blacklist a specific placement in console, it will get displayed as such in the Co-Pilot.

 # Technical